-4. Level III Aversive Interventions are prohibited except as specifically provided in 115 CMR 5.14(4)(b)4.
+4. Level III Aversive Interventions are prohibited except as specifically provided in 115 CMR 5.14A(4)(b)4.
 Individual-specific exceptions allowing the use of Level III Aversive Interventions to reduce or modify behavior may be granted only to individuals who, as of September 1, 2011, have an existing court-approved treatment plan which includes the use of Level III Aversive Interventions; provided further that any such exception may be granted each year thereafter if the exception is contained in the behavior treatment plan that has been approved by the court prior to September 1, 2011.

-5. In the case of Level II and Level III Interventions, such determination shall be made and the Interventions shall be approved and consented to in accordance with the special requirements of 115 CMR 5.14(4)(d) and (e).
+5. Such determination shall be made and the Level III Interventions shall be approved and consented to in accordance with the special requirements of 115 CMR 5.14A(4)(d) and (e).

-6. Only those Interventions which are, of all available Interventions, least restrictive of the individual's freedom of movement and most appropriate given the individual's needs, or least intrusive and most appropriate, may be employed.
+6. Only those Level III Interventions which are, of all available Interventions, least restrictive of the individual's freedom of movement and most appropriate given the individual's needs, or least intrusive and most appropriate, may be employed.

-7. Any procedure designed to decrease inappropriate behaviors such as Aversive Interventions, Deprivation Procedures and Time Out may be used only in conjunction with Positive Reinforcement Programs.
+7. Any procedure designed to decrease inappropriate behaviors such as Level III Aversive Interventions, Deprivation Procedures and Time Out may be used only in conjunction with Positive Behavior Support Programs.

-8. Level III Aversive Interventions that are allowed under 115 CMR 5.14(4)(b)4. may be used only to address extraordinarily difficult or dangerous behavioral problems that significantly interfere with appropriate behavior and or the learning of appropriate and useful skills and that have seriously harmed or are likely to seriously harm the individual or others.
+8. Level III Aversive Interventions that are allowed under 115 CMR 5.14A(4)(b)4. may be used only to address extraordinarily difficult or dangerous behavioral problems that significantly interfere with appropriate behavior and or the learning of appropriate and useful skills and that have seriously harmed or are likely to seriously harm the individual or others.

-9. No Intervention may be administered to any client in the absence of a written Behavior Modification plan.
+9. No Level III Intervention may be administered to any client in the absence of a written behavior modification plan.

-In the case of Level II and Level III Interventions, the plan shall conform to the special requirements of 115 CMR 5.14(4)(c) and shall be subject to the special consent requirements of 115 CMR 5.14(4)(e).
+In the case of Level III Interventions, the plan shall conform to the special requirements of 115 CMR 5.14A(4)(c) and shall be subject to the special consent requirements of 115 CMR 5.14A(4)(e).

 10. Programs using Time Out shall conform such use to the following standards and restrictions:

-a.
-The head of the facility or program or his/her designee shall approve the room or area as safe and fit for the purposes of Time Out.
+(i) The head of the facility or program or his/her designee shall approve the room or area as safe and fit for the purposes of Time Out.

-b.
-Behavior Modification plans employing forms of Time Out that involve placing an individual alone in a room with an open or closed door shall comply with all safety, checking, and monitoring requirements set forth at 115 CMR 5.11(6)(e).
+(ii.) behavior modification plans employing forms of Time Out that involve placing an individual alone in a room with an open door shall comply with all safety, checking, and monitoring requirements set forth at 115 CMR 5.11(3)(b).

-c.
-An individual may not be maintained in Time Out alone in a room the door of which is closed and locked (i.e., secured by a key, bolt or door stop).

-11. All Behavior Modification plans shall be developed in accordance with 115 CMR 5.14 and in accordance with the policies of the facility or program within which the plan is to be implemented, insofar as those policies do not conflict with 115 CMR 5.14.
+11. All behavior modification plans shall be developed in accordance with 115 CMR 5.14A and in accordance with the policies of the facility or program within which the plan is to be implemented, insofar as those policies do not conflict with 115 CMR 5.14A.

-12. In the event of a serious physical injury to or death of a person who is the subject of a Level II or Level III Intervention, whether or not such injury or death occurs during the implementation of the Behavior Modification program, the injury or death shall be reported immediately to the Commissioner or designee who may thereupon initiate an investigation pursuant to 115 CMR 9.00: Investigations and Reporting Responsibilities.
+12. In the event of a serious physical injury to or death of a person who is the subject of a Level III Intervention, whether or not such injury or death occurs during the implementation of the behavior modification program, the injury or death shall be reported immediately to the Commissioner or designee who may thereupon initiate an investigation pursuant to 115 CMR 9.00: Investigations and Reporting Responsibilities.

-5.14: continued

 (c) Written Plan.
-All proposed uses of Level II and Level III Aversive Interventions for treatment purposes shall be set forth in a written plan which shall contain at least the following:
+All proposed uses of Level III Aversive Interventions for treatment purposes shall be set forth in a written plan which shall contain at least the following: